 Square metal washers 5cm x 5cm which you can get at any good hardware store or online here .
 Screwfix also do packs of 10 for a fiver which are slightly bigger.

-Cut out two pieces of fabric 6cm x 6cm for each weight. (or add 1cm to the widths each side if you are making ones in a different size).
+Cut out two pieces of fabric 6cm x 6cm for each weight. (or add 1cm seam allowance to the widths of your weights all around if you are making ones in a different size).

 Insert your metal washer.
 Add some wadding under the top section only.